Choosing a generative AI service - Choosing a generative AI service

 Explore the guide

-• Build generative AI applications with Amazon Bedrock Studio (preview)
+• Build generative AI applications with Amazon Bedrock IDE

-This blog explains how you can build applications using a wide array of top-performing models, as well as how to evaluate and share your generative AI apps within Amazon Bedrock Studio.
+This blog post describes how you can build applications using a wide array of top performing models.
+It then explains how to evaluate and share your generative AI apps with Amazon Bedrock IDE.

-• Building an app with Amazon Bedrock Studio
+• Building a chat app with Amazon Bedrock IDE

 Explore the guide